What is RadNet?

 Barclays

-Barclays PLC is a British multinational universal bank headquartered in London, providing a wide range of financial services to consumers, businesses, and institutions globally.
-The company operates through multiple divisions including retail banking, corporate and investment banking, wealth management, and credit cards.
+Barclays PLC is a British multinational universal bank providing a comprehensive suite of financial services, including corporate and investment banking, to global institutions.

 What's next for RadNet?